 Flooding Disclosure

-Applicable to any rental unit that has flooded in the past five years in Oklahoma.
+Applicable to any Oklahoma rental which has flooded in the past five years.

-If a dwelling unit has been flooded by an overflow of a lake, stream, river, creek or other inland water within the past five years, a landlord must include this information in the rental agreement.
+Oklahoma landlords must include lease disclosure when renting any properties which have flooded by an overflow of a lake, stream, river, creek or other inland water within the past five years.

 FLOODING.
 This property has experienced flooding in the past 5 years and may be subject to future flooding.
 Tenant agrees to accept the risk of tenancy by signing this lease agreement.